ltscomputingllc/faersdbstats/README.md

 # faersdbstats
-Generate safety signal statistics from FDA FAERS data
+Standardize FDA LAERS database and FAERS database drugs, indications, reactions and outcomes to OMOP Common Data Model V5 concepts and generate unique case report counts and safety signal statistics

-See the processing instructions document in the documetation folder.
+See the documentation folder for more information.